How To Keep Your Child Safe During Floods

 Monsoons are here and there are more cases of rivers flowing over the danger mark especially at places with heavy downpours.
 Flood-like situations have already been observed in areas which have surrounding rivers and backwaters, including cities like Mumbai, which is flooding already.
 Overall during the monsoons, southern India seems to be affected the most followed by Bengal, Odisha, MP and UP.

 Are you living in areas vulnerable to floods?
 If yes, then you need to be prepared for a flood at all times in this season, moreover, you need to prepare your family and keep your child safe.
 Remember during floods in your area, your home may no longer be a safe place for you, especially if you are in a low lying area vulnerable to flood waters.
 Preparation, precautions and some do-s and don’t-s can help you keep your family safe in such natural calamities.
 Know how you should keep food, water and medicines (including canned goods) and remain safe during deluge or flood.
 I have put together 3 key steps to this in this blog.
 Please go through and let me know if you have any queries or suggestions.
+Know hidden health dangers of floods for your children.

 How To Respond?